The Area's First Extended-Day Childcare Center:

-This project is centered on providing safe, affordable childcare, with education in the forefront.
+This project is centered on providing safe, affordable childcare, with education at the forefront.
 The childcare center hopes to be a model for change in our community, as the modern family's work hours vary beyond generalized business hours.
-This project was designed and launched to meet the needs of our community to enable job advancement, higher education attainment and growth of strong families.
+This project was designed and launched to meet the needs of our community to enable job advancement, higher education attainment, and the growth of strong families.

 Governor Andrew M. Cuomo unveiled a proposal to combat poverty and reduce rampant inequality through the Empire State Poverty Reduction Initiative in 2016.
-The $25 million program will bring together state and local government, non-profit and business groups to design and implement coordinated solutions to increase social mobility in sixteen communities across New York State, with Utica as one of the chosen cities.
-Read the official announcement.
+The $25 million program will bring together state and local government, non-profit, and business groups to design and implement coordinated solutions to increase social mobility in sixteen communities across New York State, with Utica as one of the chosen cities.

 The 2017 Kids Count Data ranks NYS, 41st for economic well-being.
 Based upon the 2017 NYS Community Action Agency’s Poverty Report, Oneida County has approximately 233,558 residents with 17.1% of the individuals living in poverty.